samuel-howard/log_smoothing/README.md

-Research code for the paper 'Diffusion Models and the Manifold Hypothesis: Log-Domain Smoothing is Geometry Adaptive', https://arxiv.org/abs/2510.02305
+Research code for the paper 'Diffusion Models and the Manifold Hypothesis: Log-Domain Smoothing is Geometry Adaptive' (https://arxiv.org/abs/2510.02305), by Tyler Farghly, Peter Potaptchik, Samuel Howard, George Deligiannidis, and Jakiw Pidstrigach.